AdaCore/gnatstudio/docs/users_guide/extending.rst

     system (on Windows) or window manager (on Unix machines).
 This replaces the MDI.

-  * :guilabel:`Short titles for floats`

-    .. index:: float

-    All floating windows have a short title.
-In particular, base file names are used for editors instead of full names.

   * :guilabel:`Background color`

     .. index:: color

     Color to use for the background of the MDI.

-  * :guilabel:`Title bar color`

-    .. index:: color

-    Color to use for the title bar of unselected items.

-  * :guilabel:`Selected title bar color`

-    .. index:: color

-    Color to use for the title bar of selected items.

-  * :guilabel:`Show title bars`

-    If :samp:`Always`, each window in GPS has its own title, displaying information such as the name of the file and buttons to iconify, maximize or close the window.
-The title bar is highlighted when the window is currently selected.

-    If :samp:`Never`, the title bar is not displayed to save space on the screen.
-Instead, the tabs of notebooks are highlighted.

-    If :samp:`Central Only`, only the windows in the central area (i.e., the part that gets preserved when switching perspectives, which are mostly editors) have a title bar.
-This is often a good way to save space on the screen; the title bar is useful for editors since it gives the full name of the file as well as providing an easy handle for drag operations, but the other views do not change position often and it may be better to save space on the screen by not displaying their title bars.

   * :guilabel:`Notebook tabs policy`